polterguy/magic.data.common/README.md

 If you can, you should rather use **[data.read]**, to avoid lockin towards a specific database vendor's SQL dialect.

+You can also select multiple result sets if you have batch type of SQL statements, containing multiple SQL statements, and you want to return the result of all SQL statements you're executing.
+You do this by providing a **[multiple-result-sets]** argument and set its value to boolean true.
+If you do this, the slot will return an array of arrays, one outer array for each result set your SQL generates.

 ### [data.scalar]

 This slot is similar to the **[data.select]** slot, but will only return one value, as the